Kristin Fisher

-She now works as the Space & Defense correspondent for CNN.
+Kristin Fisher (born July 29, 1983) is an American journalist and Emmy Award winner.
+She previously served as a White House correspondent for Fox News and later as a space & defense correspondent for CNN.
+In 2025, she left legacy media to found Endless Void Media and launch The Endless Void, a YouTube channel focused on space exploration and unidentified aerial phenomena (UAPs).

 Early life

 Kristin Fisher was raised in Houston, Texas, the daughter of Dr. Anna Lee Fisher and Dr. William Frederick Fisher.
 Both her parents were astronauts and physicians who practice emergency medicine.
 She graduated from Boston University’s College of Communication with a BA degree in broadcast journalism.